 In today’s competitive academic landscape we realize that parents and students alike, are as uncompromising in academics as they are in addressing their health.

-To further accentuate the educational environment, the virtual classroom will be staffed with a certified learning assistant during school periods and during study halls in the evenings to offer one-on-one assistance for those who may need it.
+To further accentuate the educational environment, the virtual classroom will be staffed by our Academic Director, Dawn Hunter during the school day and a certified learning assistant during study halls in the evenings to offer one-on-one assistance for those who may need it.
 Given the contracting resources of the greater Phoenix metro area, Gem will also be able to accommodate unique educational needs as they may arise.

 With our opportunity to change